sharik-khan28/my-website/README.md

 This website is really awesome.

-This is an update on example branch.
+This is an update on update branch.